 Before you schedule that next tee-time, however, you’ll also want to check out a series of detailed exercise tips prepared by the American Academy of Orthopaedic Surgeons just for Baby Boomers, appropriately titled Save Your Knees.

-For more helpful exercise tips, visit the links below:
+For more helpful exercise tips, please visit contributing article sources at the links below: